jes-sherborne/cert-helper/README.md

 ### Creating additional client certificates

 All you need to do is supply the user's name and email address. cert-helper will create the private key and certificate.
 It will also create a password-protected PFX file that bundles the certificate and key together.
 You can use this to install the certificate and key on Mac or Windows.
 See below for instructions.

+### A higher-security approach to client and server certificates

+In the case described above, cert-helper generates both certificates and the secret keys that go with them.
+To keep the secret keys secure, it is better to generate the keys where they will be used and create the signed certificate separately.

+Cert-helper makes this easy.
+Just choose to create a client or server CSR and follow the prompts.
+This will create a tar.gz file with a script and all the necessary supporting files for a client or server.
+The user can extract the file and run the script.
+It will create a CSR (Certificate Signing Request) that they can send back to you.
+When you receive it, run cert-helper again and follow the prompts to created the signed certificate.
+You can send this certificate back to the user.
+This way, no secret files are transmitted.

+As an additional convenience, the tar.gz bundle contains the root certificate and (for servers) the chain cert that they will need to install and use the final signed certificates.

 ### Creating a new signing CA (Advanced)